lf-lang/lingua-franca/test/README.md

 ```
 ./gradlew targetTest -Ptarget=Rust
 ```
 You can specify any valid target.
-If you run the task without specifying the target property `./gradlew targetTest` it will produce an error message and list all available targets.
+If you run the task without specifying the target property, `./gradlew targetTest` will produce an error message and list all available targets.

 The `targetTest` task is essentially a convenient shortcut for the following:
 ```